hmcts/document-management-client/.github/CONTRIBUTING.md

 ## What you should know about this application

-This project is a new money claims web system, which aims to make resolving money claims between parties simpler, quicker and less stressful.
+This project is an client library for interfacing with the document management API.

 ## Before contributing